Co-chair, Advocacy & Communications

-Tara Wood is a corporate communications strategist that has worked with some of Canada’s biggest brands.
+Tara Wood is a communications strategist that has worked with some of Canada’s biggest brands and now runs her own company, Purpose Communications.
 She is passionate about storytelling and helping her clients make a big impact.
 Tara began working with Conceivable Dreams in 2016 and officially joined the board in 2018.
-She is inspired by the work the organization has achieved to-date and hopes to help it continue to build awareness about IVF and infertility, as well as support efforts for public funding for IVF in other provinces.
+She is inspired by the work the organization has achieved to date and hopes to help it continue to build awareness about IVF and infertility, as well as support efforts for increased drug coverage and public funding for IVF in other provinces.